 Alice wants to send Bob an encrypted message.
 She uses Bob’s public key to encrypt her message to him.
 Then, when Bob receives the message, he uses his private key on his device to decrypt the message from Alice.

 When Bob wants to reply, he simply repeats the process, encrypting his message to Alice using Alice’s public key.

-As the Department of Homeland Security has written:
+The Department of Homeland Security writes:

 Given that attackers will go after low hanging fruit like where the data is stored, a solution that does not protect stored data will leave information extremely vulnerable.